Skip to content

 }, status.HTTP_400_BAD_REQUEST

-# retrieve the body of the POST request - expect a list of dictionaries
+# retrieve the body of the post - wait for a list of dictionaries

 list_dict_taxpayers = None